WordPress Website Vulnerabilities

 Like any other computer system, WordPress Websites are vulnerable to cyber security attacks.
 Vulnerabilities are weaknesses that hackers exploit to break into your site.
 They use these to gain unauthorised access to your WordPress website.

 WordPress is open-source, allowing developers and users to customise their websites.
 Child themes and custom plugins have come into play to extend WordPress functionality.
 This flexibility, yet, raises security concerns about whether these WordPress products are secure.
 Are these kept up to date to ensure they are free from vulnerabilities?

 Outdated and poorly maintained plugins and themes have stood out on top of the list of WordPress site vulnerabilities.

-You, therefore, have to be keen on what plugins and themes we add to our WordPress sites.
+You, therefore, have to be careful on what plugins and themes you add to your WordPress sites.

-Besides, you must ensure they are always up-to-date and free from any vulnerabilities.
+Any addition has a long term commitment because you must ensure plugins and themes are always up-to-date and free from any vulnerabilities.

 Outdated WordPress core and PHP versions can also be other sources of vulnerabilities.

 After exploiting vulnerabilities, hackers can launch various attacks on your WordPress site.
 Examples of these attacks include;

 - Distributed Denial of Service (DDoS) attack